Future Homes Hub Logo

 The biodiversity metric calculates an area’s biodiversity value in units.
 Biodiversity units are based on habitat size, quality, type and location.

 You can use the small sites metric for small development sites with little pre-existing biodiversity value.
-The simplified metric is designed for use by non-ecologists.

 Find out more about calculating your metric.